Carcassonne Game Rules

 - Each player takes 8 meeples of their chosen color.

-- Place the scoreboard nearby.
+- Place the scoreboard nearby and set all scores to zero.

 Gameplay

-1. Draw and Place a Tile
+Draw and place a tile

-- Draw a random tile.
+- Draw a random tile from the pile.

 - Edges must match: